r4pi/r4pi.org/content/en/docs/using_r.md

 > demo(graphics)
 ```

-This demo will open another window, and display some pre-canned plots created with the built in plotting tools.
+This demo will open another window, and display some pre-canned plots created with the built-in plotting tools.
 R has a
-really powerful graphics system and the built in plotting tools are great, however, if you want to take your plots to
+really powerful graphics system and the built-in plotting tools are great, however, if you want to take your plots to
 the next level check out the '[ggplot2](https://ggplot2.tidyverse.org)' package.

 ![](../assets/images/using_r_demo_screenshot.png)